Pointer Events

 By default, each of these methods does nothing, they need to be overridden in order to perform any function.

-In addition, the component must implement the containsLocalPoint() method (already implemented in PositionComponent, so most of the time you don’t need to do anything here) – this method allows Flame to know whether the event occurred within the component or not.
+In addition, the component must implement the containsLocalPoint() method (already implemented in PositionComponent, so most of the time you don’t need to do anything here).
+This method allows Flame to know whether the event occurred within the component or not.

 Note that only mouse events happening within your component will be proxied along.
 However, onPointerMoveStop will be fired once on the first mouse movement that leaves your component, so you can handle any exit conditions there.